 Note.
 The following steps take place over several days, so be prepared to wait it out.
 Assuming you don't engage in any time travel-related shenanigans, that is...

 - The next day the museum is closed for renovations and expansion.
-Go about your normal business while you wait for another day
+Go about your normal business while you wait

 When does Redd visit your island?

-After speaking to him the first time, donating his first painting and starting the museum expansion, Redd will always visit on the first day the museum reopens.
+After speaking to him the first time, then donating his first painting and starting the museum expansion, Redd will always visit on the first day the museum reopens.
 However, Redd doesn't appear on a set schedule for subsequent visits (unlike New Leaf where we would reliably appear once a week).